pFindStudio/pDeep3/README.md

 ```
 ***Check the names of modifications in pDeep/config/modification.py.***

-Users now can prepare a engine-independent input psm file (psm_sample.txt) for pLabel.
+Users now can prepare a engine-independent input psm file (psm_sample.txt) for psmLabel.

-After executing "pLabel.exe pLabel-sample.cfg", it will generate two result files at specified output_folder (D:\plabel\output in the example) named after the two raw files: raw_sample1.psmlabel and raw_sample2.psmlabel, these two files can be used to fine-tune/train and test the pDeep model.
+After executing "psmLabel.exe psmLabel-sample.cfg", it will generate two result files at specified output_folder (D:\plabel\output in the example) named after the two raw files: raw_sample1.psmlabel and raw_sample2.psmlabel, these two files can be used to fine-tune/train and test the pDeep model.

 ## fine-tune and predict
 Usage: